 - The Arbitrator's duty to remain impartial is a continuing one throughout the arbitration process.
 Should he find himself in a position whereby he is aware that he cannot remain impartial, he must immediately withdraw himself from the arbitration process. - An Arbitrator is under a duty to disclose to the ICA Secretariat and to the parties any interest and / or relationship which may result in a conflict of interest as soon as possible. - An Arbitrator must not accept an appointment to act as Arbitrator if he is aware that by doing so he places himself in a conflict of interest. - Arbitrators must not act as advisers to the parties to an arbitration whilst the proceedings are on-going or afterwards, concerning the analysis of a particular case.
 They must not act as advocates for the parties who have appointed them; they may not provide procedural advice. - Arbitrators must avoid private dialogue with a party to an arbitration, and must not discuss substantive issues arising in an arbitration with a party at any time.
-Arbitrators must ensure that any communications with the parties are conducted (where possible) via the ICA Secretariat, and always copied in writing to the other party to the dispute for transparency's sake. - An Arbitrator must not allow external pressure, personal interests or relationships (past or present) with any third parties or fear of criticism to influence their conduct or judgement in dealing with the dispute. - A conflict of interest e-mail sent by the Secretariat must be answered by the arbitrator concerned, within 14 days of them being e-mailed. - Arbitrators shall treat fellow arbitrators and others with respect.
+Arbitrators must ensure that any communications with the parties are conducted (where possible) via the ICA Secretariat, and always copied in writing to the other party to the dispute for transparency's sake. - An Arbitrator must not allow external pressure, personal interests or relationships (past or present) with any third parties or fear of criticism to influence their conduct or judgement in dealing with the dispute. - A conflict of interest e-mail sent by the Secretariat must be answered by the arbitrator concerned, within 14 days of them being e-mailed.
+Arbitrators must consider if they have a conflict of interest by considering English law, the Arbitrators Code of Conduct and the content of the conflict of interest e-mail sent by the secretariat to arbitrators." - Arbitrators shall treat fellow arbitrators and others with respect.